mgeier/sphinx-last-updated-by-git/README.rst

       See also `issue #1`_.

+    * Starting with Sphinx version 5.0, there has been a (most likely unintentional) change in how dependencies are determined.
+      This may lead to spurious dependencies which means that some "last changed" dates might be wrong.
+      This will hopefully be fixed in a future Sphinx version.
+      In the meantime, Sphinx version 4.5.0  (with docutils 0.17.1) can be used.

+      See also `issue #40`_.

 License
     BSD-2-Clause (same as Sphinx itself),
     for more information take a look at the ``LICENSE`` file.